 What have these changes in policy meant for undocumented immigration?
 One indication of the impact of border enforcement is movements in the price for smuggling services.
-Most of those attempting to cross the U.S.-Mexico border hire a smuggler, or coyote, to serve as a guide through the desert and mountain regions of Arizona and Texas, where most undocumented immigrants now attempt to cross the border.
-Measures of coyote prices are available from the Border Patrol, which asks a subset of those apprehended whether they hired a coyote and the price paid; the Mexican Migration Project (MMP), which surveys individuals in Mexico about their previous border-crossing experiences; and the Survey of Migrants in the Northern Border of Mexico (known by its Spanish acronym as the EMIF), which surveys migrants returning from the United States at bus stations and other transport points in Mexico.27 None of these sources are free of measurement problems.
-Border Patrol data are only available from those apprehended and questioned about their behavior, while the MMP and the EMIF are based on the selected sample of migrants who have returned to Mexico.
-Although average covote prices differ across these sources, their time trends are similar (Roberts, Hanson, Cornwell, and Borger, 2010).
+Most of those attempting to cross the U.S.-Mexico border hire a smuggler, known as a coyote, to serve as a guide through the desert and mountain regions of Arizona and Texas, where most undocumented immigrants now attempt to cross the border.
+Measures of coyote prices are available from the Border Patrol, which asks a subset of those apprehended whether they hired a covote and the price paid; from the Mexican Migration Project (MMP), which surveys individuals in Mexico about their previous border-crossing experiences; and from the Survey of Migration on the Northern Border of Mexico (Encuesta sobre Migracíon en la Frontera Norte de México, EMIF Norte), which surveys migrants returning from the United States at bus stations and other transportation points in Mexico.24 None of these sources are free of measurement problems.
+Border Patrol data are only available from those apprehended and questioned about their behavior, while the MMP and EMIF Norte are based on the selected sample of migrants who have returned to Mexico.
+Although average coyote prices differ across these sources, their time trends are similar (Roberts and others 2010).
 Border Patrol data show smuggler prices rising from \$1,000 in 1999 to \$1,600 in 2008 (in 2007 dollars).
-Using data from the MMP, Gathmann (2008) estimates that a 10-percent border-wide increase in enforcement (measured in man hours) increases the average smuggler price by 4.9 percent.
-Using this elasticity, the 2007-to-2015 increase in Border Patrol manpower on the U.S.-Mexico border of 27.6 percent would have increased smuggler prices by 13.6 percent.
+Using data from the MMP, Christina Gathmann (2008) estimates that a 10 percent border-wide increase in enforcement (measured in man-hours) increases the average smuggler price by 4.9 percent.
+Using this elasticity, the increase in Border Patrol manpower on the U.S.-Mexico border from 2007 to 2015 of 27.6 percent would have increased smuggler prices by 13.6 percent.